University of Virginia School of Medicine, MD

 Fellowship, Surgical Critical Care and Trauma, University of Southern California

-After receiving an undergraduate degree in biology from Virginia Military Institute, Dr. DuBose earned his medical degree at the University of Virginia School of Medicine.
-He then completed a residency in general surgery at the University of Virginia, a fellowship in trauma surgery and surgical critical care at the University of Southern California, and a fellowship in vascular surgery at McGovern Medical School at UTHealth in Houston.
-Dr. DuBose served in the United States Air Force as a trauma and vascular surgeon, retiring in 2021 after 20 years of service, including seven deployments in support of Operation Iraqi Freedom, Operation Enduring Freedom, and Joint Special Operations Command.
+Dr. DuBose earned his bachelor's degree in biology from Virginia Military Institute and his medical degree from the University of Virginia School of Medicine.
+He completed a residency in general surgery at the University of Virginia, a fellowship in trauma surgery and surgical critical care at the University of Southern California, and a fellowship in vascular surgery at McGovern Medical School at UTHealth Houston.

 Dr. DuBose is a general surgeon with UT Health Austin.